 During a dungeon or raid, Mages are useful because they can provide the group with free food and water.
 Playing a Mage is also a great way to make gold, as Mages can teleport players to any major city.
 In Retail WoW, we have portals in Stormwind and Orgrimmar, but in Classic it wasn’t like that, so getting around was harder.

 Rogues are the master of stealth.
 These skilled assassins are hard to catch in PvP because they’re always hiding in the shadows.
-The class is cunning and know when the best time is to strike.
+The class is cunning and knows when the best time is to strike.

 Playable races for Rogues are Humans, Orcs, Trolls, Gnomes, Undead, Night Elves, and Dwarves.
 Their primary stats are health and energy.
 Rogues wear cloth and leather armor.
 Leather armor is always stronger than cloth.

 If you come across a locked chest, Rogues are excellent at picking locks and picking pockets.
 They also create and buy poisons.
 To buy poisons, keep an eye out for Shady Vendors in the game.
-Rogues can deal powerful DPS in both PvE and PvP combat.
+Rogues can deal with powerful DPS in both PvE and PvP combat.

 The class can use Fist Weapons, Swords, Guns, Daggers, Bows, Maces, Crossbows, and Thrown.
 Rogues can be good in groups if they’re stealth ability is high.
 They can scout ahead and find mobs to pull, without aggroing a whole instance (dungeon or raid).
 Their three talent trees are Assassination, Subtlety, and Combat.

 Hunters are a unique class.
-If you prefer to play solo, they’re a great class to choose because they have a pet which can hold aggro.
-They’re close to nature, and understand the beasts in the wilds.
+If you prefer to play solo, they’re a great class to choose because they have a pet that can hold aggro.
+They’re close to nature and understand the beasts in the wilds.
 As a hunter, you won’t tame your first pet until you’re about level 10.
 Hunters have to remember to buy ammo for their gun or bow, or they risk not being able to attack from a range.

 The races which can play Hunters include Trolls, Dwarves, Night Elves, Orcs, and Tauren.
 Classic WoW featured a Dwarven Hunter in it’s first cinematic.
 He was in the snowy mountainous hills of Dun Morogh with Ironforge in the distance.
 The dwarven hunter was wearing warm furs, and holding his gun, with his animal companion a bear, by his side.

 Night Elves are a great choice for hunters because they’re rangers.
-They can also use shadowmeld to stealth, because Hunters are agile, this can make them a formidable opponent in PvP.
+They can also use shadowmeld to stealth because Hunters are agile, this can make them a formidable opponent in PvP.

-All Hunters have to remember to control their pet in a group setting.
+All Hunters have to remember to control their pets in a group setting.
 Pets can hold aggro because they’re like the Hunters personal tank when they quest, but within a group setting, turn off Growl so that the tank doesn’t need to compete with the pet.

-Hunters have the ability to auto-shoot, and need to remember not to right click on bosses, unless the tank already has aggro.
+Hunters have the ability to auto-shoot and need to remember not to right-click on bosses unless the tank already has aggro.
 The Hunters primary stats are health and mana in Classic.
 Hunters can wear cloth, leather, mail (level 40) armor.
 Until the Hunter is level 40, be sure to wear leather armor when possible.

 Their talent trees include Marksmanship, Beast Mastery, and Survival.
 Hunters are able to use Axes, Guns, Bows, Fist Weapons, Crossbows, Daggers, Swords, Thrown, Two-Handed Axes, Staves, Two-Handed Swords, and Polearms.
-Also, are you looking for the perfect gift for a Disney fan?
-Check out Mickey Monthly a Disney Subscription Box Service!

 Warlocks were once mages.
 These casters were fascinated by demonic power, and some have chosen to work for the Burning Legion and others against.
 They have minions which are shackled to them against their will.
 They use the minion’s demonic power to aid their master (the Warlock) in battle.

-They have a class mount which they can obtain through quests at level 40 and level 60.
+They have a class mount that they can obtain through quests at level 40 and level 60.
 Warlocks wear cloth like Mages and Priests.
 This means they’re squishy!
 Their minion can act as a tank when they quest.